-Hopefully this helped to outline the basics of how to plan your future.
+Hopefully, this helped to outline the basics of how to plan your future.
 A fantastic book that I read recently on this topic was You Are A Badass by Jen Sinchero.
-It’s hilariously funny, it’s motivating and it’ll help you plan your future: no-nonsense.
+It’s hilariously funny, motivating and it’ll help you plan your future: no-nonsense.
 I’d really recommend checking it out.

 Happy planning!
 Love, Ella-Rose xx